Don Partridge: Life and musical career

 By autumn 1969, together with Gordon Giltrap and other members, he had founded the group Accolade.
 This was an acoustic band, who developed a style of folk/jazz fusion.
 They recorded two albums (the second after Giltrap had left) and one single, before finally splitting up in 1971.
-Partridge returned to busking, and after journeying throughout England and Wales in a gypsy caravan, later moved to Sweden where in 1974 he recorded the album, Don Partridge and Friends.
+Partridge returned to busking and, after journeying throughout England and Wales in a gypsy caravan, later moved to Sweden where, in 1974, he recorded the album Don Partridge and Friends.
 He continued to write music based on his relationships, travels and experiences, then formed a new group in Sweden called Slim Volume which toured the country giving concerts based on original songs.
-In 1976 he travelled as a busker throughout Canada, and played at the Montreal Olympic Games.
+In 1976, he travelled as a busker throughout Canada, and played at the Montreal Olympic Games.
 He later toured much of Western Europe busking, spending prolonged periods in Gothenburg, Copenhagen, Munich and Amsterdam before returning to Sweden.
 In 1982, the album Street Harvest was recorded and released in Stockholm, based mainly on his own compositions with acoustic guitar arrangements.
 Don later returned to England, living first in Barwell, Leicestershire then on a canal barge in Barrow Upon Soar, followed by Brixham, Devon, before finally settling in Seaford, Sussex, in 1990.

 In 2001, he recorded the album The Highwayman, with accompaniment by Herbie Flowers, Nick Pynn and Richard Durrant.
 The album contained tracks inspired by Partridge's experiences of life on the road, including the autobiographical song "The Night I Met Elton John" and a treatment of Alfred Noyes’ poem "The Highwayman".
 In 2005, Partridge returned to public attention when his song "Breakfast on Pluto" was included in the soundtrack to the film Breakfast on Pluto.
 Partridge joined indie pop/trip hop duo Lemon Jelly on tour in the UK the same year.
 He also made two appearances on the BBC Television comedy music quiz show, Never Mind The Buzzcocks.

-Partridge died of a heart attack on 21 September 2010 in Peacehaven, East Sussex close to Seaford where he spent much of his later life.
+Partridge died of a heart attack on 21 September 2010, aged 68, in Peacehaven.